jillxoreilly/StatsCourseBook_sandbox/_sources/regression2_QandA.md

 ```

 1. Last week, we saw the regression equation $y=a+bx$
-What is the form of the regression equation when there are more than
+What is the form of the regression equation when there are several $x$ variables?
-one $x$ variables?

 ```{admonition} Click to reveal answer